WebdriverIO JS SDK

 evStop(options)

-Stops the process of issue gathering started by evStart() command.
+Stops the issue-gathering process started by evStart().

 1await browser.evStart();